 The EU GDPR fines for data protection noncompliance are significant and daunting.

 The Pillar Wallet for Business handles all customer account creation and maintenance enabling businesses to focus on their core mission, instead of customer management and data security.
 Our solution places individuals back in control of their data, providing protection, security and compliance with all upcoming, required regulations.

 Summary of GDPR Requirements

-- Applies to all organisations located in the EU and all organisations outside the EU offering goods & services to individuals in the EU
+- Applies to all organizations located in the EU and all organizations outside the EU offering goods & services to individuals in the EU

 - Individuals must be informed of: who is collecting their data, what is being done with it, and who it is shared with.

 - Individual must consent to all personal data that is being obtained by the business.

 - Businesses must safeguard and encrypt personal data, and report any breach quickly.

 - Individuals have a set of rights, including the rights of access, to object, to erasure and to restrict processing.